 In 1989, the Financial Institutions Reform Recovery and Enforcement Act increased enforcement of the Community Reinvestment Act.
 This Act sought to eliminate bank “redlining” of poor neighborhoods.
 That practice had contributed to the growth of ghettos in the 1970s.
 Regulators now publicly ranked banks as to how well they “greenlined” neighborhoods.
 Fannie Mae and Freddie Mac reassured banks that they would securitize these subprime loans.
 That was the “pull” factor complementing the “push” factor of the CRA.

 The Fed Raised Rates on Subprime Borrowers

-Banks, hit hard by the the 2001 recession, welcomed the new derivative products.
+Banks hit hard by the 2001 recession, welcomed the new derivative products.
 In December 2001, Federal Reserve Chairman Alan Greenspan lowered the fed funds rate to 1.75 percent.
 The Fed lowered it again in November 2002 to 1.24 percent.

 That also lowered interest rates on adjustable-rate mortgages.
 The payments were cheaper because their interest rates were based on short-term Treasury bill yields, which are based on the fed funds rate.
 But that lowered banks' incomes, which are based on loan interest rates.

 Many homeowners who couldn't afford conventional mortgages were delighted to be approved for these interest-only loans.
 As a result, the percent of subprime mortgages doubled, from 10 percent to 20 percent, of all mortgages between 2001 and 2006.
 By 2007, it had grown into a $1.3 trillion industry.
 The creation of mortgage-backed securities and the secondary market ended the 2001 recession.
 (Source: Mara Der Hovanesian and Matthew Goldstein, "The Mortgage Mess Spreads," BusinessWeek, March 7, 2007.)